flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-is-structured-by-nesting-and-dependence.md

 An element within a class could be a function, method, property, variable, inner class and so forth.
 An element that groups multiple classes could be a component, package, module, layer, library, framework, micro service or even just a file.

-**Structural elements of code may widely differ in size, usage and meaning.
-But in regards to structure, they are just *code artifacts*, pieces of code that can be formally distinguished, irrespective of their meaning.** In contrast, similar terms like *item*, *element*, *object*, *component*, *composite* and *entity* have specific meanings in certain contexts of software or mathematics.
+**Those structural elements of code may widely differ in size, usage and meaning.
+But in regards to structure, they are just *code artifacts*, pieces of code that can be formally distinguished, irrespective of their meaning.**

-**An artefact is typically made up of nested artefacts that we call its parts.
-For examples: a module containing files, a file with a class in it, a class and the statements in its body (methods, properties, nested types ...), a function and the statements in its body.**
+**A code artefact is typically composed of nested artefacts that we might call its parts.
+Examples would be a program containing modules, a module containing files, a file containing actual language contructs, and a function containing statements in its body.** Nesting can go many levels deep, and we need it to structure our code.

-We need nesting to structure our code, even to the highest levels where a program might be made of multiple modules.
-That structure is an approximation of the meaning of our code.
-As far as the artifact corresponds to a real concept, and therefor its parts are truly coupled, this structural composition is worth it.

 ## Dependencies

-**Aside from the hierarchical nesting of code artifacts, like a framework containing multiple files, code artifacts also relate to each other in more interesting ways.
+**Aside from the hierarchical nesting of code artifacts, they also relate to each other in more interesting ways.
 Think of a class that derives from another, or of a function that calls a remote micro service.
 All these relationships make the structure of code and are the focus of architectural principles.**

 ![](/blog-images/software-development/architecture/code-artifact-hierarchy.jpg)